melissahoughton/melissahoughton.github.io/_posts/2021-08-18-digital-twins.md

 Say, for example, you have an office building with IoT enabled thermostats in each room.
 The thermostats and their data alone would not be digital twins.
 However, overlay that information into a building model and create a means of updating the temperature change to reflect the real world, and you have digital twins.
 The model could be a graph, a dashboard, a 2D map, or even a 3D virtual replica of the building.

 <blockquote class="twitter-tweet" data-theme="dark"><p lang="en" dir="ltr">We&#39;re thrilled to finally share this.
 See how the <a href="https://twitter.com/trello?ref_src=twsrc%5Etfw">@trello</a> team from <a href="https://twitter.com/Atlassian?ref_src=twsrc%5Etfw">@Atlassian</a> used FRAME for an epic, immersive offsite: TRELLO TOGETHER 21.
 We made a digital twin of their actual NYC office. 🤯 All in <a href="https://twitter.com/oculus?ref_src=twsrc%5Etfw">@oculus</a> Quests via <a href="https://twitter.com/hashtag/webxr?src=hash&amp;ref_src=twsrc%5Etfw">#webxr</a>.
-A full case study on this is coming, but a tease: <a href="https://t.co/bDXtBl0i0c">pic.twitter.com/bDXtBl0i0c</a></p>&mdash; FRAME (@frame_vr) <a href="https://twitter.com/frame_vr/status/1420448209671917574?ref_src=twsrc%5Etfw">July 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+A full case study on this is coming, but a tease: <a href="https://t.co/bDXtBl0i0c">pic.twitter.com/bDXtBl0i0c</a></p>&mdash; FRAME (@frame_vr) <a href="https://twitter.com/frame_vr/status/1420448209671917574?ref_src=twsrc%5Etfw">July 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script><em class="sub-title">Tweet from Frame VR showing a digital twin of the Trello office</em>

 ## Why Digital Twins?

 A majority of all IoT projects are considered failures.
-According to report by Beecham Research titled ["Why IoT Projects Fail"](https://www.whyiotprojectsfail.com/), only 12% are considered entirely successful.
+According to a report by Beecham Research titled ["Why IoT Projects Fail"](https://www.whyiotprojectsfail.com/), only 12% are considered entirely successful.
 The projects fail because businesses focus on single-point solutions, jumping on new technology trends, and not looking at the big picture.
 As a result, projects end up with islands of things instead of an internet of things.
 The data is not linked together, leaving each IoT solution isolated on an island.

 Connecting everything creates a complete picture that can change how we look at the problem.
 We can make these connections with digital twins.